UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-big-bang.md

 ### Add control buttons

-It would be cool, for example, to have play, pause, step forward, step backward, etc. buttons, maybe at the bottow of the window underneath the "world".
+It would be cool, for example, to have play, pause, step forward, step backward, etc. buttons, maybe at the bottom of the window underneath the "world".
 This wouldn't be _hard_, but it would require some drawing and implementing the click logic in an `on-mouse` function.

-You'd also probably need to extend the world state to be a `struct that included a boolean that indicated whether the simulation was running or paused, and the list of live cells in the current generation.
+You'd also probably need to extend the world state to be a `struct` that included a boolean that indicated whether the simulation was running or paused, and the list of live cells in the current generation.